wearelucid/craft-netlify-deploy/README.md

-# Craft CMS Netlify Deploy Button Plugin for Craft CMS 4
+# Netlify Deploy Button Plugin for Craft CMS 4

 *Basic* plugin to add a button to deploy to Netlify and show the status badge.